nokxs/iobroker-javascript-vs-code-extension/README.md

 Click on script to show its contents.
 If the script is not downloaded yet, only a preview is openend.

+Every time a script object is changed, the script explorer refreshes its view.

 ### Download scripts
 Either download only one script (`iobroker: Download script`) or all scripts at once (`iobroker: Download all scripts`).
 To download a single script you have to following options: